thejan77/thejan77/README.md

 - 📫 How to reach me **wijearts77@gmail.com**

 - ⚡ Fun fact **In rugby, you chase the ball.
-In IT, you chase bugs!**
+In coding, you chase bugs!**

 <h3 align="left">Connect with me:</h3>